ComfyGummy/chrome-web3/README.md

-# Chrome extension for `web3://` (ERC-4804) URL scheme
+# Chrome extension for `web3://` (ERC-4804) URLs

-This repository contains the code for a Chrome extension implementing the [ERC-4804] URL scheme (`web3://` URLs).
+This repository contains the code for a Chrome extension implementing the [ERC-4804] URLs (`web3://` URLs).
 This can be used to create censorship-resistant websites hosted directly on EVM-compatible blockchains such as Ethereum.

 ## Features